Ada-Developers-Academy/core-unit-3/styles-and-presentation/intro-to-css.md

 1. Check syntax.
 Does each declaration end in `;`?
 Does each rule-set end in `}`?
 1. Check our selectors.
 Does our selector match the HTML elements we're targeting?
-1. Use Dev Tools to see what CSS declarations are applied to each HTML element
+1. Use Dev Tools to see what CSS declarations are applied to each HTML element.

 ### !callout-info